 "The yield curve may have lost its predictive power if it no longer provides a signal about the stance of policy"

-The US yield curve is flattening.
+In recent days the US yield curve has flirted with inversion.
 As shown in Exhibit 1 from our Guide to the Markets, the two-year Treasury yield is now broadly at the level of the 10-year yield.
-An inverted yield curve has been a useful indicator of recessions in the past, so this flattening is generating considerable concern among investors.
+An inverted yield curve has been a useful indicator of recessions in the past, so this inversion is generating considerable concern among investors.

 EXHIBIT 1: THE US YIELD CURVE

 Source: (All charts) Bloomberg, Federal Reserve, Thomson Reuters Datastream, J.P.
 Morgan Asset Management.
-Periods of “recession” are defined using US National Bureau of Economic Research (NBER) business cycle dates.
+Periods of "recession" are defined using US National Bureau of Economic Research (NBER) business cycle dates.
 Past performance is not a reliable indicator of current and future results.
-Guide to the Markets - Europe.
-Data as of 31 January 2019.
+Guide to the Markets - UK.
+Data as of 14 August 2019.

 Why has the yield curve proved such a good indicator of downturns?
 Largely, the yield curve has been a useful predictor of the health of the economy because it contains information about whether the central bank has its foot on the accelerator or the brake.
 Long-term interest rates should reflect “neutral” policy: i.e. interest rates that do not serve to either boost or restrict activity.
 A steep curve suggests short-term interest rates are below neutral (and stimulative), while an inverted curve suggests short-term interest rates are above neutral (and thus restrictive).